AbbyYangbb/CodingTogether/README.md

 # CodingTogether

 Hi!
-Thank you for visiting!
+Thank you for visiting this collaborative online code editor.

 You can find the demo of our web project at: http://www.cooperating.website/

-Happy Coding!
-Happy Life!
+Happy Coding! :^)